fmhy/edit/README.md

 # FMHYedit
-Make pull requests / changes to the FMHY Wiki
+Make pull requests / changes to the FMHY Wiki.

+Approved changes will be applied on reddit, discord and all backup wiki's.